-15.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, and accident reporting, on a termly basis.
+- 13.1 Our school's senior leadership team monitors the quality of our first aid provision, including training for staff, and accident reporting, on a termly basis.
 Our policy will be reviewed annually, accordingly.
 Compliance will be reported formally to the school's termly H&S Committee.
 Minutes of these are submitted to the Head of Educational Compliance at Cognita SCP Regional Office.
-The Head of Educational Compliance will report to the Cognita Europe Regional H&S Committee meeting acting in the role as the Proprietor.
+The Head of Educational Compliance will report to the Cognita Europe Regional H&S Assurance Board. - 13.2 Reports are provided to our Safeguarding committee which include an overview of first aid treatment to children including the identification of any recurring patterns or risks, lessons learned with the management actions to be taken accordingly including the provision of adequate training for staff. - 13.3 As Proprietor, Cognita Schools has published a compliance training matrix for schools which details preferred providers of first aid training, including approximate costs and procurement arrangements.